TiVo/androidx-media/tivo-docs/Encoding HLS Renditions.md

    exception of the URI and CHANNELS attributes.
 ```

 This first paragraph suggests how multiple channel sets for surround sound (2.1, 5.1 and 7.1 for example) can all be in the same group, by simply changing the CHANNELS count.
-We strongly suggest changing the name as the player UI may note decode the channel count.
+We strongly suggest changing the name as the player UI may not decode the channel count.
 The ExoPlayer auto-select does select based on channel count matching the playback device.

 The following paragraph is where the issues come in